GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 If it is appropriate to attach evidence related to risk tracking, add an observation assembly with the appropriate evidence attached.
-If used, the observation assembly must have a type tag of \"risk-tracking\".
+If used, the observation assembly must have a type tag of `risk-tracking`.

 {{< figure src="/img/poam-figure-12.png" title="FedRAMP POA&M entry risk tracking." alt="Screenshot of the FedRAMP POA&M template showing entry row risk tracking." >}}